 Objectives Competent Body Deadline Status/Observations (Dbjective 6: To address the facto rs which contribu te to support for, and recruitment into, terrorism 6.1 Identify factors which contribute to recruitment to terrorism, both within the EU and internationally, and develop a long-term strategy to address these 6.1.1 Finalise report on recruitment to terrorism including the possible adoption of an agreed set of recommendations GAERC/JHA Council/ PSC/CATS/COTER/ TWP December 2004 Report completed.
-Results and Recommendations to be disseminated in the Commission and to bilateral programme managers to determine how best this can be taken into account 6.1.2 Develop a coordinated long-term strategy, based on the initial report at 6.1.1, both within the EU and internationally, to address the factors which contribute to recruitment into Terrorism COUNCIL/EU Coordinator/MS December 2005 Work to be undertaken in 2005 on developing a strategy to address Recruitment into Terrorism 6.1.3 Conduct more detailed studies, including academic studies, of recruitment to terrorism in specific contexts such as in prisons, in schools, in universities or in mosques; studies in to the role of the media, including the internet, in radicalisation or in promoting support or sympathy for terrorists; an exploration of links with work in complementary areas such as work on promoting cohesive communities or on the integration of minorities, including any such work being undertaken by first pillar EU Working groups CATS/COTER/ EU Coordinator December 2005 - December 2006 Deadlines should be specific to each study and prioritised by each Presidency 6.2 Continue to investigate the links between extreme religious or political beliefs, as well as socio- economic and other factors, and support for terrorism, building on work already undertaken in this area, and identify appropriate response measures Ongoing SitCen to include relevant material in assessments.
+6.1.2 Develop a coordinated long-term strategy, based on the initial report at 6.1.1, both within the EU and internationally, to address the factors which contribute to recruitment into Terrorism COUNCIL/EU Coordinator/MS December 2005 Work to be undertaken in 2005 on developing a strategy to address Recruitment into Terrorism.
+The report under 6.1 can be used as building blocks.
+6.1.3 Conduct more detailed studies, including academic studies, of recruitment to terrorism in specific contexts such as in prisons, in schools, in universities or in mosques; studies in to the role of the media, including the internet, in radicalisation or in promoting support or sympathy for terrorists; an exploration of links with work in complementary areas such as work on promoting cohesive communities or on the integration of minorities, including any such work being undertaken by first pillar EU Working groups CATS/COTER/ EU Coordinator December 2005 - December 2006 Deadlines should be specific to each study and prioritised by each Presidency 6.2 Continue to investigate the links between extreme religious or political beliefs, as well as socio- economic and other factors, and support for terrorism, building on work already undertaken in this area, and identify appropriate response measures Ongoing SitCen to include relevant material in assessments.
 Working Groups to make policy recommendations as appropriate.